waseemusman/waseemusman/README.md

 3.Push this to repository

-4. Work on Html

-5.Enter work done in Readme
+4.Enter work done in Readme

-6.Repeat from 3 infinitely
+5.Repeat from 3 infinitely

 NAVBAR
 1.With CSS